hyva-themes/hyva-modules-tailwind-js/README.md

 ### `hyva-init`

 This command creates a `hyva.config.json` in the theme folder next to `package.json`.
-This file is used with the other command options and allows you to configure the way certain things work.
+This file is used to configure the other `hyva-*` commands.

 To run it, use: `npx hyva-init`.